jpelikan71/pdf_approximation/README.md

 - Scipy
 - Math

-Caution: Notbooks may be not be excecuted in Chrome browsers
+Caution: Notebooks may be not be excecuted in Chrome browsers